Armoy And Its History

 Armoy Armada Memorial

 The Armoy Armada was established in 1977.
 The Armada consisted of Mervyn Robinson, Frank Kennedy and brothers Joey & Jim Dunlop.
 The Armoy Armada quartet covered 3 seasons of racing from 1977 to 1979 and through their exploits they became the inspiration to many of todays road racers.
 During their time these men demonstrated acts of commitment, dedication, camaraderie and talent proving that the Armoy Armada are the Original legends in the sport of Road Racing.

 When you’re in Armoy visit the park on the bank of the River Bush and see the Armada Statue and the specially designed pathways with inlays of the NW200, and Ulster Grand Prix race circuit’s highlighted.

 - Olcan McFetridge was a famous Antrim hurler.
 He received an all-star award in 1989 and recently won a Sports Council Merit and Sunday Life Award in August 2005.

-- John Armoy Knox, journalist, was born on August 10, 1851 at Armoy, the son of Thomas and Jane McBride Knox.
-His father and his Uncle owned the Armoy Flax and Grain Mills.
-He emigrated to the United States in 1871 and settled in Austin, Texas working as a journalist, before editing newspapers in New York and Atlanta.
+- John Armoy Knox – Journalist, was born on August 10, 1851 in Armoy, the son of Thomas and Jane McBride Knox.
+His father and his Uncle both owned the Armoy Flax and Grain Mills.
+He emigrated to the United States in 1871 and settled in Austin – Texas, working as a journalist, before editing newspapers in New York and Atlanta.
 He was also a playwright and author.
 He died suddenly in New York on December 18, 1906.

 - Charlie McCooke, a local celebrity, was from a large family and was a well known runner, winning many medals and cups.
 In the 1940’s he could often be seen on his practice run – a round trip to Logan’s Fashions!
 He, like his brothers, had a natural talent for running and was both a local and regional champion in his day.